A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Introduction

 \subsection{Research questions}

-QAnon appears to take the advantage of the overabundance of COVID-19 mis/disinformation to gain political influences.
-It spreads mis/dis-information and induces negative emotions, which are harmful to the innocent public, including `swing users'---those who have the potential to become pro-QAnon in the long run.
-Although several aspects of QAnon have been investigated thus far, there is a lack of evidence of how QAnon evolved during the COVID-19 infodemic.
+QAnon appears to take the advantage of the overabundance of COVID-19 mis/disinformation to gain political influence.
+It spreads mis/dis-information and induces negative emotions, which are harmful to `less-leaning users'---those who do not have a special preference for QAnon but have the potential to become pro-QAnon in the long run.
+Although several aspects of QAnon have been investigated as mentioned above, there is a lack of evidence as to how QAnon evolved during the COVID-19 infodemic in terms of user dynamics and topic diversity.

-Our research questions are thus summarized as follows:
+Our research questions are summarized as follows and we will address them using a simple network-based approach: